 The National Traffic and Motor Vehicle Safety Act in 1966 gave the National Highway Traffic Safety Administration the authority to regulate standards of vehicle safety and to demand recall of unsafe roadway and automobile parts.
-Since the passage of the Act 50 years ago, 46 million tires have been recalled.
-Unfortunately, many occupants do not discover the tire flaw through a recall notification, but rather when the tire fails.

 Causes of Tire Failure

 Drivers throughout the United States travel a total of more than 2,969 billion miles per year.
 Whereas good tires perform well along these billions of miles, tire failure causes about 33,000 crashes, resulting in 500 fatalities, every year.